wazuh/wazuh-documentation/source/getting-started/architecture.rst

 Required ports
 --------------

 For an installation of Wazuh and the Elastic Stack, several network ports must be available and opened so the different components can communicate properly between them.
-All the ports listed below are *inbound*, which means they accept incoming connections from remote locations.

 Wazuh
 ^^^^^